JeanMutation/MasterThesis/README.md

 The scripts for the genome assembly contain the following workflow:
 ![image](https://github.com/user-attachments/assets/f06df118-d818-4f56-89d9-9648bea8c92f)

-The raw reads, the assembly, the repeat masking, the genome annotation and the functional annotation are provided.
+The data from assembly, the repeat masking, the genome annotation and the functional annotation are provided.
+Due to the big size, the raw reads are provided [here](https://drive.google.com/file/d/1oAYSxDM1tzf0sKEnzZ8eniy8DEMaPR7L/view?usp=sharing)